 This projection's perspective is easily visualized by rolling a flexible sheet around the globe and projecting each point horizontally onto the tube so formed.
 In other words, light rays shoot from the cylinder's axis towards its surface, which is afterwards cut along a meridian and unrolled.

 Like most cylindrical projections, it is quite acceptable along the standard parallel, but practically useless at polar regions, which are rather compressed, resulting in a map much broader than tall.
-Again like in other cylindrical projections, deformation is uniform along the same parallel.
+Again like in other cylindrical projections, deformation is uniform along any single parallel.

 |Gall/Gall-Peters's orthographic projection|